-2.5.b The consumer's qualifying conditions documented in the Client Development Evaluation Report (CDER) are consistent with information contained in the consumer's record.
-[SMM 4442.5; 42 CFR 441.302(c); Title 22, CCR, §51343]
+- ✓ A summary of the results of the review is shown in the table at the end of this section. - IV.
+Findings and Recommendations - 2.5.b The consumer's qualifying conditions documented in the CDER are consistent with information contained in the consumer's record.
+(SMM 4442.5; 42 CFR 441.302(c); Title 22, CCR, §51343)

-Eighty-six of the eighty-eight (98 percent) sample consumer records documented level-of-care qualifying conditions that were consistent with information found elsewhere in the record.
-However, information contained in two consumer records (detailed below) did not support the determination that all of the issues identified in the CDER and the Medicaid Waiver Eligibility Record (DS 3770) could be considered qualifying conditions.
-The following were identified as qualifying conditions on the DS 3770, but there was no supporting information in the consumer's records (IPP, progress reports, vendor reports, etc.) that described the impact of the identified conditions or need for services and supports.
+Eighty-eight of the eighty-nine (99 percent) sample consumer records documented level-of-care qualifying conditions that were consistent with information found elsewhere in the record.
+However, information contained in the record for consumer #37 did not support the determination that "reminders for medication" identified in the CDER and DS 3770 could be considered a qualifying condition.
+There was no supporting information in the consumer's records (IPP, progress reports, vendor reports, etc.) that described the impact of the above identified condition or need for services and supports.
+During the monitoring review, ACRC provided an IPP addressing the above qualification.
+Accordingly, no recommendation is required.